 Waddesdon Estate is an historic estate of approximately 6000 acres and located 5 miles north-west of Aylesbury in Buckinghamshire.
 The estate was purchased by Ferdinand de Rothschild in 1874 and successive generations of the family have enhanced and nurtured the aesthetics and conservational value of the land.
 Lord Rothschild is an active and engaged proprietor for the modern-day, and as the managing partner of the estate business, Waddesdon Estates LLP, he provides guidance, understanding, connections and influence.

 The contemporary ethos of the estate looks to ensure all of its assets, (land, forestry, property and people), are cared for holistically and the past, present and future combine and are presented to the highest standard and level of inspection at all times.
-Under the leadership of Estate Director, Garth Clark, and through proactive management, the team works to create both commercial and community value and establish a respect and appreciation for the estate’s natural and historical capital, thereby ensuring its assets are safeguarded, yet also developed, for conservation, regeneration and sustainability.
+The Estate team works to create both commercial and community value and establish a respect and appreciation for the estate’s natural and historical capital, thereby ensuring its assets are safeguarded, yet also developed, for conservation, regeneration and sustainability.

 The team works to create both commercial and community value and establish a respect and appreciation for the estate’s natural and historical capital.